cxy2696/GitHub-Discord-Bot/README.md

 # GitHub-Discord Bot

+An AI-powered Discord bot to boost participation, motivation, and collaboration in remote GitHub teams using gamification.
+Default model is gemini-2.5-flash but can adjust.

 Key Features:
 - **Gamification**: Earn points (10/commit, 20/issue, 30/PR) and badges (when points > 100/500/1000 → Bronze/Silver/Gold Collaborator).
 - **AI Challenges**: Personalized suggestions like "Review one PR to share your expertise" via Gemini AI.